Debit Card Phone Scam Alert - 1.28.14

 January 28, 2014

 HawaiiUSA would like to notify members of a computer-generated phone scam that targets debit card owners nationwide.
-The automated caller states that the victim’s debit card account has been breached, and that they need to "reset" their information to reactivate their card.
+The automated caller states that the victim’s debit card account has been breached or locked, and that they need to "reset" their information to reactivate their card.
 The recording asks to press "1" to begin, but by pressing "1" a computer system is activated.
 The victim is then asked to enter the 16-digit card number, expiration date, three digit Customer Verification Value Code and their four-digit PIN code.

 When this process is complete, criminals have all information necessary to access the account.
 The phone number, message, or details may differ, however it is safest not to respond to similar phone calls.